pwalvarado/minesweeper-league/README.md

 server just pass along JSON to the other client.

 ## Bonus Features:
+- [X] A rematch button in the competitive variant.
+- [ ] Prevent postman hacks to the leaderboards.
 - [ ] Open matchmaking,like [lichess][lichess].
 - [ ] Profile page with personal best times for single player mode.
-- [ ] A dynamic competitive Minesweeper (CM): the better you do, the harder it gets for your opponent.
+- [ ] A dynamic competitive Minesweeper: the better you do, the harder it gets for your opponent.
 - [ ] A messaging/inbox system for private correspondence between users.
 - [ ] A chat section in the competitive variant.
-- [ ] A rematch button in the competitive variant.
 - [ ] Opt-In email verification (like [lichess][lichess]).
-- [ ] CM vs AI (non-trivial for dynamic boards).
+- [ ] Comptetitive minesweeper vs AI (non-trivial for dynamic boards).
-- [ ] ELO ranking system for CM.
+- [ ] ELO ranking system for Competitive Minesweeper.
 - [ ] Customizability options for all variants.
 - [ ] Never-ending board variant.
 - [ ] Never Guess variant (you can't lose if you play perfectly).
 - [ ] Game history for all variants.
 - [ ] Friends.
 Follow, Unfollow.
-- [ ] Prevent post hacks to the server.
 - [ ] Implement minesweeper bot detection.
 - [ ] Leaderboard for the latest X# games in that 1P difficulty.